Margaret the Virgin: Historicity

 According to the Encyclopædia Britannica, Margaret's story is "generally regarded to be fictitious".
-The Catholic Encyclopedia states that "even the century to which she belonged is uncertain".
+The Catholic Encyclopedia states "even the century to which she belonged is uncertain".

-Doubts about her story are not new: already in the Middle Ages, hagiographer Jacobus de Voragine (author of the well-known Golden Legend) considered her martyrology to be too fantastic and remarked that the part where she is eaten by the dragon was to be considered a legend.
+Doubts about her story are not new: by the Middle Ages, hagiographer Jacobus de Voragine (author of the well-known Golden Legend) considered her martyrology to be too fantastic and remarked that the part where she is eaten by the dragon was to be considered a legend.

 Veneration

-The Greek Marina came from Antioch, Antioch in Pisidia (as opposed to Antioch of Syria), but this distinction was lost in the West.
-From the east her veneration spread towards England, France, and Germany, in the eleventh century, during the Crusades.
+The Greek Marina came from Antioch in Pisidia (as opposed to Antioch of Syria), but this distinction was lost in the West.
+From the east her veneration spread towards England, France, and Germany, in the 11th century during the Crusades.

 In 1222, the Council of Oxford added her to the list of feast days, and so her cult acquired great popularity.
 Many versions of the story were told in 13th-century England, in Anglo-Norman (including one ascribed to Nicholas Bozon), English, and Latin, and more than 250 churches are dedicated to her in England, most famously, St. Margaret's, Westminster, the parish church of the British Houses of Parliament in London.
-There is also a Saint Margaret Shrine in Bridgeport, Connecticut in the United States.
+There is also a Saint Margaret Shrine in Bridgeport, Connecticut.

 Feast day

-She was recognised as a saint by the Catholic Church, being listed as such in the Roman Martyrology for 20 July.
+She is recognised as a saint by the Catholic Church, being listed as such in the Roman Martyrology for 20 July.

-She was also included from the 12th to the 20th century among the saints to be commemorated wherever the Roman Rite was celebrated, but was then removed from the general calendar along with a number of other European saints through the apostolic letter Mysterii Paschalis.
+She was also included from the 12th to the 20th century among the saints to be commemorated wherever the Roman Rite was celebrated, but was then removed from the general calendar along with other European saints through the apostolic letter Mysterii Paschalis.

-The Eastern Orthodox Church knows Margaret as Saint Marina, and celebrates her feast day on 17 July.
+The Eastern Orthodox Church knows Margaret as Saint Marina, and celebrates her feast day on 30 July.
 Margaret is remembered in the Church of England with a commemoration on 20 July.

-Every year on Epip 23 the Coptic Orthodox church celebrates her martyrdom day, and on Hathor 23 the Coptic church celebrates the dedication of a church to her name.
+Every year on Epip 23 the Coptic Orthodox church celebrates her martyrdom day, and on Hathor 23 the church celebrates the dedication of a church to her name.

 Saint Mary church in Cairo holds a relic believed to be Margaret's right hand, previously moved from the Angel Michael Church (modernly known as Haret Al Gawayna) following its destruction in the 13th century AD.

 In 2022, Margaret was officially added to the Episcopal Church liturgical calendar with a feast day she shares with Catherine of Alexandria and Barbara of Nicomedia on 24 November.

 Patronage

-Margaret of Antioch is a patroness of pregnant women, servant maids, and against diabolical infestations.
+Margaret of Antioch is a patroness of pregnant women, servant maids, kidney-sufferers, and against diabolical infestations.